skang06/Baltimore-City-Livelihood/README.md

 _Cluster 2_: Highest above average number of people in free and reduced meals.
 Also, the most below average median household income, number of bike lanes, average health index, and life expectancy among the different clusters.

-_Cluster 3_: Most below average number on free and reduced meals and lowest average health index.
+_Cluster 3_: Most below average number on free and reduced meals and lowest average healthy food availability index.
 Highest above average median household income, number of bike lanes, and life expectancy.

 __List of Baltimore Neighborhoods in Cluster 2 maybe???__